Q : Who is ACBT?

 A : ACBT offers:

-Other Programs: IELTS Preparation Courses (ACBT is one of the official IELTS test centers in Sri Lanka) and General English Courses.
+Other Programs: IELTS Preparation Courses (ACBT is one of the official IELTS test centres in Sri Lanka) and General English Courses.

 Q : Where is ACBT located?